What is CCNA?

 Local Area Network Connections

 A local area network is confined to a smaller area.
-Using LAN you can inter-connect network enabled printer, Network attached storage, Wi-Fi devices with each other.
+Using LAN you can inter-connect network-enabled printer, Network attached storage, Wi-Fi devices with each other.

 For connecting network across the different geographical area, you can use WAN (Wide Area Network).

-Here we will see how a computer on the different network communicates with each other.
+In this CCNA tutorial for beginners, we will see how a computer on the different network communicates with each other.